sweatyrocket/Cordite/README.md

 - **Steam Extractor**: Exports logged in users 2fa ssfn files, logs out user, starts keylogger when steam is started to capture login creds.
 - **Privilege Escalation**: Attempts to elevate the process to administrator privileges.

 These modules are already done but are not yet available in this repository.
+The Discord token extractor and chrome cookie stealing is demod in a early version of the c2 [video](https://youtu.be/LBfwBR8tOvo).

 ---
 ## To-Do: